 We try to see every patient as soon as we possibly can.
 Emergency care is not first come, first serve.
 Some patients are more ill or injured and must be treated first, so other patients with less severe injuries or illnesses may have to wait.
 Patients may also have to wait if there are a large number of other patients to be seen.

-The Emergency Department at Stevenson consistently ranks in the top 5 high performing hospitals in the province for wait times.
+The Emergency Department at Stevenson consistently ranks as a high performing hospital in the province for wait times.
 As we work towards a redevelopment of the department, our ED team of experts provides top quality care to patients, accessing modern diagnostic assessment equipment, which is readily available, including CT, Ultrasound and X-ray.